agektmr/binarize.js/README.md

     +--------+----------------+--------+

 ## Array
-Array header will be followed by sequence of array elements.
+Array header will be followed by sequence of Array elements.

     ex) [1, 2, 3]
      type     length           byte_length